Jacqueline Green

-Jacqueline Green (born 26 December 1989) is an American ballet dancer with the Alvin Ailey American Dance Theater in New York.
+Jacqueline Green (born 26 December 1989) is an American ballet dancer who formerly danced with the Alvin Ailey American Dance Theater in New York.
 She is noted for her elegant and commanding presence on stage as well as her unusually rapid ascent in being recognized as a great and powerful dancer.

 Early life and education

 Green is originally from Baltimore and began her dance training at age 13 at the Baltimore School for the Arts.
 The audition she completed to gain entrance to the school marked both her first audition and ballet class.
 During Green's second year of dance, she met respected Ailey alumni dancer Linda-Denise Fisher-Harrell who was then actively dancing with the company.
 Green credits this meeting as pivotal and inspiring, as Fisher-Harrell was another woman of color from Baltimore.
 Fisher-Harrell encouraged Green and further introduced her to the world of professional dance.
 Green graduated from the Baltimore School for the Arts in 2007.
 She continued her studies and went on to attend the Ailey/Fordham University BFA program with Denise Jefferson, graduating in 2011.
 Green states that, during summer ballet programs she attended, she was often the only or one of very few Black students and found dealing with white staff and students' expectations of Black bodies challenging.